-Prerequisites: High school diploma or GED certificate; COMPASS writing skills score of at least 70, ACT English score of at least 18, or ENG099; COMPASS prealgebra score of at least 33, ACT math score of at least 16, or MTH001; reading proficiency; and current Healthcare Provider CPR certification.
-A criminal background check must also be completed and the following immunizations are required: MMR, PPD, and Flu.
+Prerequisites: High school diploma, GED certificate, or HiSET certificate; COMPASS writing skills score of at least 70, ACT English score of at least 18, or ENG099; COMPASS pre-algebra score of at least 33, ACT math score of at least 16, or MTH001; reading proficiency; and current American Heart Association Healthcare Provider CPR certification.
+A criminal background check must also be completed, and the following immunizations are required: MMR, PPD, and Flu.